How Much Exercise Does My 5-6-month-old Puppy Need?

 Providing proper hydration

 Hydration is crucial during exercise, especially during hot weather.
-Always carry a portable water bowl and offer your puppy water breaks throughout the exercise session.
+Always carry a portable and offer your puppy water breaks throughout the exercise session.
 Monitor their water intake and ensure they have adequate access to fresh water before, during, and after exercise.

 Warm-up and cool-down routines